Four Months On…

 She sighed when her roaming eyes stopped to rest on heavy chains attached to the wall next to the cavernous fireplace.
 Check.
 And the still visible outline of where Acathla had rested.

 It was time to move on.
 Turn the page and begin a new Chapter of her life.
 Sounded easy in theory.
 A small sob caught in Buffy’s throat as she gently stroked the claddagh ring, before pulling it off her finger.
-Then slowly crouched down to place it on the floor in the centre of the room.
+Then slowly crouched down to place it on the floor in the center of the room.

 Ashes to ashes, Dust to dust...